-For plastic surgery patients considering a facelift here in Dallas, the question of which areas of the face the surgery will improve is a common one.
-Along with sagging skin in the lower face, many men and women also experience laxity or banding in the neck and droopiness in the eyes.
+For plastic surgery patients considering a facelift, the question of which areas of the face the surgery will improve is a common one.
+Along with sagging skin in the lower face, many of my facelift patients here in Dallas also experience laxity or banding in the neck and droopiness in the eyes.

 Can a facelift correct all of these concerns?
-Board-certified plastic surgeon Dr. Jeffrey Kenkel is answering your most-asked questions.
+Board-certified plastic surgeon Dr. Jeffrey Kenkel answers your most-asked questions.